connectordb/connectordb.io/pipescript/docs/basics.md

 ```

-While already pretty useful, the real power of PipeScript comes from combining the transforms into pipelines, as we will do in the [next tutorial](./pipeline.html).
+While already pretty useful, the real power of PipeScript comes from combining the transforms into pipelines.

+<a href="./pipeline.html" class="button alt">Pipeline <i class="fa fa-arrow-right"></i></a>